ECS to Relocate to New Premises

 ECS Receives RoSPA Award Again

-ECS have been awarded the RoSPA Gold Award for Best Supplier Contractor from Severn Trent Water for the fifth year running!
+ECS have once again been awarded the RoSPA Gold Award for Best Supplier Contractor from Severn Trent Water!

 Clark Williamson (ECS Operations Director) receiving the RoSPA Award on behalf of ECS Engineering Services.